C'mon, tell me about chlamydia

 Dear Need to know asap!!! and Curious,

 Sounds like it’s time to talk about the who, what, where, when, and why of this STI (sexually transmitted infection).
 Chlamydia is a common STI caused by the bacteria Chlamydia trachomatis.
-It usually infects the genitals, but can also cause infection in other areas, such as the rectum and throat.
+It usually infects the genitals but can also cause infection in other areas, such as the anus and throat.
 Transmission of the bacteria occurs when mucous membranes come in contact with the infected fluids (e.g., vaginal fluids, semen, and pre-ejaculate) of someone carrying the infection.
 Curious, there is a test that can detect chlamydia.
-And, if test results come back positive, don’t fret — the infection is easily treated and cured.
+And, if test results come back positive, don’t fret — the infection can be treated and cured with the proper use of antibiotics.
 Read on to learn a bit more about what symptoms to look out for, testing, treatment, and preventing a chlamydial infection.

-Commonly occurring with gonorrhea, chlamydia is less likely to spread through oral sex than vaginal or anal intercourse because the bacterium that causes chlamydia prefers to target the genitals rather than the throat.
-On that note, Need to know asap!!!, while it's possible to spread the infection from mouth-to-penis AND penis-to-mouth, it’s unlikely.
+Although it can spread through all forms of sex, chlamydia is less likely to spread through oral sex than vaginal or anal sex because the bacterium that causes chlamydia prefers to target the genitals rather than the throat.
+On that note, Need to know asap!!!, while it's possible to spread the infection from mouth-to-penis or penis-to-mouth, it’s less likely.
 The infection is even less likely to be transmitted from the vagina or anus to the mouth or vice versa.